Timeline of the Saffron Revolution: October 5

+October 8

+Yangon residents were reported to be "keeping up a low-key resistance", harassing troops by tossing rocks at them.
+In response, security forces detained some of the rock throwers.
+The retired General, U Aung Kyi, currently serving as Deputy Minister of Labor, was appointed as an official go-between for talks between Aung San Suu Kyi and the military junta on 8 October 2007.

+October 9

+Ye Min Tun, a foreign ministry official for ten years, told the BBC how "appalling" treatment of Buddhist monks during last month's protests forced him to resign from the military regime.
+Asked whether he thought the pro-democracy movement was now finished, the diplomat said: "I think it's not the end.
+I think it's just the beginning of the revolution."

 South African president Nelson Mandela withdrew an invitation to Gary Player to host a fundraising golf tournament because of the former British Open champion's business links with Burma.

 October 10

 There are reports that a member of the National League for Democracy, named Win Shwe, 42, died during interrogation in the central Myanmar region of Sagaing.
 He and five colleagues were arrested on September 26.
 White House foreign affairs spokesman Gordon Johndroe said "The United States strongly condemns the atrocities committed by the junta and calls for a full investigation into the death of Win Shwe during his detention in Burma.
 The junta must stop the brutal treatment of its people and peacefully transition to democracy or face new sanctions from the United States."
 Witnesses claim that security forces are raiding houses in search of anyone whom they suspect to have been involved in the protests.

 The body of Win Shwe was not released, Thailand-based Assistance Association for Political Prisoners (AAPP) said.
 "His body was not sent to his family and the interrogators indicated that they had cremated it instead."
 Fears are being expressed for others still held in police custody.

 Sources are claiming that five military generals and more than 400 soldiers of Sikai Division near Mandalay have been jailed for refusing to shoot and beat monks and civilians during the protests.
 Many civil servants are also staying away from work to show their disapproval of the junta's action.

 Rolls-Royce also made an official statement today that it was ceasing all business dealings with the junta.
 It said it would cease aircraft engine repair work and terminate a contract involving the lease of an aircraft to a Burmese airline.
 A spokesman said last night: "At that point, Rolls-Royce will have no further involvement in Burma."